google/googletest/docs/advanced.md

 ```

 After compiling your project with one of the sanitizers enabled, if a particular
-test triggers a sanitizer error, googletest will report that it failed.
+test triggers a sanitizer error, GoogleTest will report that it failed.